DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <img src="assets/AnggaPutra_portfolio_psd.png" class="noshow" />

 Note: Identify the portfolio squares in the middle of the page.
 There is also navigation tabs at the top.
-Seeing as the navigation tabs now appear in TWO places, we can are ready to define these tabs as their own component (we want to standardize and simplify our designs).
+Seeing as the navigation tabs now appear in TWO places, we are ready to define these tabs as their own component (we want to standardize and simplify our designs).
 There is another pattern / component introduced on the right-hand side (list or gallery style for the portfolio items).

 ------
 ## Contact Page